spelton22/CPSC350_FA21_ASSIGNMENT4_PELTON-/README.md

 (1) https://ioecapsule.com/linked-list-template-implementation-of-doubly-linked-list-using-c/

-5. make realclean --> make all --> ./assignment3.exe
+5. make realclean --> make all --> ./assignment4.exe
-  user input is prompted on the concole but no command line parameters
+  user input is prompted on the concole and there is a command line parameters, enter RPN or DNA